TO SEE | WINE

 Quality over quantity

 In case you need some inspiration, the Mediterranean wine fair Vinisud is held in Montpellier every January.
 It is a BtoB fair, but it’s definitely worth taking a look, as this is where Mediterranean “domaines” and “châteaux” present their wines.
-Of course from our region, but also, for example, Provence, Rhône, and Corsica are represented.
+Of course from our region, but Provence, Rhône, and Corsica are also represented.
 In addition, you will find wines from other Mediterranean countries such as Spain, Portugal, Italy, Turkey, Morocco, and Tunisia.

 Tasting and eating